WICC Pet of The Week

 Today’s pet of the week is one of those.
 A five week old guinea pig named Saturn.
 He is a healthy happy bouncy baby boy, ready to make someone a very sweet pet.
 Guinea pigs are herd animals, it is always recommend adopting in pairs (at least!) if you don’t already have one at home.
 Saturn has a brother here of the same age, and they enjoy each others company.
 Saturn is curious, funny little guy, with an eye always on the possibility of his next salad.
 To learn more about him or apply to adopt, visit online at CTHumane.org.

-Melissa in the Morning: Bring on the Blue Lights
+Melissa in the Morning: Glamorous Seniors

-Melissa in the Morning: Bring on the Blue Lights
+Melissa in the Morning: Glamorous Seniors

 Image Credit: Getty Images

-Melissa in the Morning: Armed Neighborhood Groups
+Melissa in the Morning: Good Digital Citizens

-Melissa in the Morning: Armed Neighborhood Groups
+Melissa in the Morning: Good Digital Citizens

 Image Credit: Getty Images